Published by Jeremy. Last Updated on November 22, 2023.

 When flying commercially, you may be lucky and have your plane fly over the city for a quick glimpse of the skyline from a distance.
 But did you also know that you can take a helicopter tour to get a much more intimate view of the skyline we all love?

-We took a Pittsburgh helicopter tour with Stellar Copters, and the 12-mile helicopter ride allowed us to take in the skyline from a vantage point we've never seen before (plus tons of other local favorites like the Cathedral of Learning, Phipps Conservatory, and more)!
+We took a Pittsburgh helicopter tour with Vortex Helicopter Services, and the aerial ride allowed us to take in the skyline from a vantage point we've never seen before (plus tons of other local favorites like the Cathedral of Learning, Phipps Conservatory, the zoo, and more)!

 But be warned, these tours are brief and you will walk away wanting to do them again and again.
 We know we did.